20 Inventive and cheap DIY bathroom storage ideas

 While you can easily build your own, Victoria Plum offers Mode Ellis, which measures a slim 28 cm by 35 cm.
 The high gloss white finished unit has 4 shelves and is ideal for storing bottles, loo paper and more.
 It also comes fully assembled – a nice bonus.

 You can fill yours with spare towels, loo rolls, extra candles or toiletries.
-The possibilities are endless.
+The possibilities are endless making this an excellent DIY bathroom storage ideas.
 Plus you can easily wheel it out when you’ve got guests.
 Not a bad solution for £20!

 #3 Look up

 There’s probably quite a bit of dead space in your bathroom that you could use.
 Start with the space above your door.
 Just think what you could store if you put in a shelf above!